umanda/prisma-testing-db/README.md

-# Docker

-This dockers will help you to test prisma on your local development
+# Docker images for Testing & Local development of Prisma based apps

+These Docker images are designed to facilitate the local development and testing of applications based on Prisma.

+If you find connecting and configuring databases to be a hassle when using Prisma, this docker can simplify the process of testing and developing applications with Prisma on your local environment.

 ## Suport databases